kparc/kcc/README.md

 6
 ```

-Projections are commonplace and very useful.
+Projections are commonplace and are very useful.
 To give one example, projection provides a way for a lambda or a function to capture some of their *context*, i.e. bind values from the current scope to the local scope of a lambda, wherever it travels next.
 In other words, if you prefer functional speak, projection creates a **closure**.

 #### explicit monadics